MG2033/mg2033.github.io/index.md

 invisible: true
 date:   2018-07-23 17:12:53 +0200
 ---
-Mostafa has 5+ years of experience working in the research and development of ML software including natural language processing and computer vision systems.

-He built the backbone of multiple AI software companies.
-He published several research papers in the top AI conferences around the world.
-He also has an experience in the deployment and optimization of machine learning software in production.
+I have more than 5 years of experience working in the research and development of ML software including natural language processing and computer vision systems.
+I like building software systems from scratch that have machine learning pipelines as core components.
+So, I built and contributed to multiple ML products in different companies from the research phase to production.
+I also have experience in the deployment and optimization of machine learning software.
+I published several research papers in the top AI conferences around the world such as NeurIPS, CVPR, IROS, ICIP.

-He received his bachelor's degree from Cairo University and was ranked as the first on his class.
+I received a bachelor's degree in Computer Engineering from Cairo University and was ranked as the top student in my class.